mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/clusters/attach-cluster/federated-addons/index.md

 1. Is the attached cluster a Konvoy cluster or not (e.g. a cluster deployed using AWS EKS)?
 2. Does a label regarding the federation of the addon exist and has it been set?
 If yes, what is its value?

 The tables below describe the list of addons and cluster addons that get federated on attachment with its related federation label (if available).
 Addons that do not have a federation label are federated by default.
-If an addon is described as only federated on non-Konvoy clusters, it will not get installed even if its federation label is set to `true`.
+If an addon is described as only federated on non-Konvoy clusters, it will not get installed into Konvoy clusters even if its federation label is set to `true`.

 Currently, the monitoring stack will be federated by default and the logging stack will not.
 This is why `prometheus` is the only addon federated by default with a federation label to disable it if needed.